deepmtch/deepmtch.github.io/_posts/2024-08-01-introducing-note2gpt-an-apple-shortctut-that-empowers-your-notes copy.md

 ---
 layout: post
-title: "Introducing Note2GPT: Empower Your Apple Notes with AI"
+title: "Introducing Apple Note2GPT: Empower Your Apple Notes with AI"
 published: true
 date: 2024-08-01
 excerpt: "Discover Note2GPT, an innovative Apple Shortcut that enhances your notes using the power of GPT.
 Learn how this versatile tool can save you time and boost productivity across a wide range of note-taking scenarios."